diethardsteiner/diethardsteiner.github.io/_posts/2017-02-17-Continous-Integration-with-Jenkins-and-PDI.md

 Next, on the command line, navigate to the git repo you specified earlier on, make a change and commit.
 You should see Jenkins kick off the job.

+When working in a team, you would have your central git server and configure server-side hooks (e.g. `update`) to trigger a build.
+There are also **Jenkins** plugins for other popular non-vanilla git server offerings like [Gitbucket](https://wiki.jenkins-ci.org/display/JENKINS/GitBucket+Plugin) and [Gitlab](https://wiki.jenkins-ci.org/display/JENKINS/GitLab+Plugin), some of which offer notify-like webservice endpoints as well.